w3c/wcag3/guidelines/groups/text-and-wording/clear-language/abbreviations-explained.md

 > "He has Avoidant/Restrictive Food Intake Disorder (ARFID)."

-Abbreviation is linked to a glossary entry or tooltipe.
+Abbreviation is linked to a glossary entry or tooltip.

 > "He has [ARFID]."
 :::